-Unlike Steve's uncles who refused to participate, Mike's wife (at the time) recently told me that Mike was roped into it as payback for some of his crew smoking weed on their breaks.
+Unlike Steve's uncles who refused to participate, Mike's wife (at the time) recently told me that Mike was motivated to join in as payback for some of his crew smoking weed on their breaks.

 Steve is fed up with the emails he gets about this story.
 “I'm tired of being kicked… Tell people out there in ufology Fuck you.”